 Good customer service is not just limited to knowing the right answer.
 It is about discovering the perfect solution.

 Your company might be providing an omnichannel support system.
-According to a study, 64% of people expect to receive real-time assistance no matter what channel they use, 37% expect to be able to contact the same customer service representative no matter what channel they use, and 87% think that brands need to work harder to create a seamless omnichannel experience for customers.
+According to a recent study, 64% of people expect to receive real-time assistance no matter what channel they use, 37% expect to be able to contact the same customer service representative no matter what channel they use, and 87% think that brands need to work harder to create a seamless omnichannel experience for customers.
 There is a high possibility of your customers getting frustrated when a support agent is unable to access the past data of that customer they need during a call or a chat conversation.
 So, for providing excellent customer service, it is necessary to implement a tool that unifies your customer data.

 The art of being wise is the art of knowing what to overlook.William James